 RESIST COVID / TAKE 6! will be a catalyst for discussions within and beyond the Duke community.
-The project helps to combat misperceptions about the COVID-19 virus, celebrates front line workers, raises issues of public health and racial inequities, and underscores how art can function as a public awareness campaign.Marshall N. Price, Nancy A. Nasher and David J. Haemisegger Curator of Modern and Contemporary Art at the Nasher Museum
+The project helps to combat misperceptions about the COVID-19 virus, celebrates front line workers, raises issues of public health and racial inequities, and underscores how art can function as a public awareness campaign.Marshall N. Price, Chief Curator and Nancy A. Nasher and David J. Haemisegger Curator of Modern and Contemporary Art

 RESIST COVID / TAKE 6! allows Duke to present an impactful outdoor art experience safely during the COVID-19 pandemic.
 Campus partners are planning programs around this project.
 Duke faculty including Mark Anthony Neal, Tommy DeFrantz and Phyllis Dooney are engaging their students in RESIST COVID / TAKE 6! projects.